ccaballeroh/InferenciaCausal_A22/README.md

 ## Notes

 The workshop's notes are in folder `notes`.
 These notes are an [Obsidian](https://obsidian.md/) vault.
-Eventhough, the files are plain-text files written in Markdown, the use links in the \[\[Wiki\]\] format and contain rich multimedia, reason for which I recommend using Obsidian in order to have a better using experience.
+Eventhough the files are plain-text files written in Markdown, they contain links with the \[\[Wiki\]\] format and rich multimedia, reasons for which I recommend using Obsidian in order to have a better user experience.

 ### Instructions